Ebook Distribution: The Complete Guide for New Authors

 By combining Draft2Digital, PublishDrive and Streetlib you can reach hundreds of ebook stores all over the world.

 As there is plenty of overlap between their distribution offerings, one can quickly get lost and end up with duplicate titles on a retailer.
 To avoid putting you into this thorny situation, we spent several hours combing through every aggregator’s distribution network to compile the ultimate ebook distribution spreadsheet.
+You can check it out here.

 It lists every retailer, library distributor, and subscription service you can reach through Draft2Digital, Smaswhords, PublishDrive, Streetlib, XinXii, BookBaby and eBookPartnership, along with the royalties you can expect from each outlet.
 We've highlighted our recommended distribution setup in grey.